Nice to meet you.

 Turning a small business into a larger one is a huge undertaking – one that isn’t always replicable from business to business.

-If you’re trying to grow your small business, understanding where you stand currently is the first step that will help you develop a strategy for moving yours up and to the right.
-Here are the five stages of small business growth and the key things you need to focus on to move yours to the next one.
+If you’re trying to grow your small business, understanding where you stand currently is the first step in developing a strategy for moving it up and to the right.
+Let's explore the five stages of small business growth.

-Businesses in this stage are just starting up and primarily worried about customer acquisition/finding product-market fit.
+Businesses in this stage are just starting up and primarily worry about customer acquisition and finding product-market fit.
 They are typically small organizations run by one or two owners/founders and have minimal business systems in place, if any.

 • Does anyone want what we’re building?